ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/suggest-routing.md

 This policy allows users to define their own routes for collecting warehouse products.
 It achieves this by assuming the **Code** of a location as its primary value.
 Therefore, the policy can have one of two values applied:

-* **Fixed** - Suggested locations follow exactly the string of their addresses or their Priorities defined in the **CustomRouting** policy.
+* **Fixed** - Suggested locations are ordered by the strings of their addresses or by priority values specified in the **CustomRouting** policy.
 Availability of the locations is not taken into account, except that it must be greater than zero.

-* **Smart** - Suggested locations follow exactly the string of their addresses or their Priorities defined in the **CustomRouting** policy.
+* **Smart** - Suggested locations are ordered by the strings of their addresses or by priority values specified in the **CustomRouting** policy.
 Locations must have enough availability in order to be suggested.

 * In case **no policy** is defined, the default **Smart** behaviour is applied.

 Upon identifying whether the policy is Fixed or Smart, the **Suggest Routing** function is able to return the appropriate location(s).

+> [!NOTE]
+> If a **Fixed** _RoutingAlgorithm_ policy is applied, it will come into effect in  the **WMS Worker** and the **warehouse order definition**, as they both can utilize the Suggest Routing function.

 ## Using the function